Module: results#

 load_column

-(filename, colname)Read in a file containing a single column as numpy data and join it into the table.
+(filename[, colname])Read in a file containing a single column as its own data file.

 Create a list of